francolosa/aeropuerto-argentino/README.md

-#Aeropuerto Argentino is a microservice designed for users to search and book flights to a sql database, it also contains validations for users with hashed passwords
+#Aeropuerto Argentino is a microservice designed for users to search and book flights to a sql database, it also contains validations for users with hashed passwords.
+In the folder "info" you will find photos of some funcionalities.
 Database apps:

 * MySql Workbrench 8.0